 Remember back to when you first met!
 You adored each other, right?
 Work on getting that back.

 Look at each other with rose-coloured glasses – be each other’s biggest fan and in doing so you’ll be creating a culture of appreciation and respect.
 If contempt has crept into your relationship, it’s a tell-tale sign that the culture of your relationship is no longer positive and nurturing.
 In fact, your relationship might be on pretty unstable grounds.

 So, rather than looking for things to pick on, look for the positives: Catch your partner doing something good.
 Tell them you appreciate them.
 Thank them.
 Hug more.
 Touch more.
 Laugh more.
+Go on date nights.
+Work on having fun sex.
+Be truly intimate with your whole being.
 Approach your relationship as bipartisan rather than oppositional.

 In making a concerted effort to create a more positive marriage culture, you’ll both be happier and your relationship will blossom again.

 I’ll post about the other three behaviours soon.
 Follow me to find out more!

 Dr Lynette Maguire is a popular Marriage Celebrant on the Sunshine Coast, who is fascinated with people and behaviours prompting her to attain her first University degree majoring in Psychology (2010) and her PhD (2015).
 Lynette has been a marriage celebrant for 18 years and is known for her genuine, high energy and fun, modern ceremonies.